YetAnotherClown/Luau-Future/README.md

 ## Luau Futures

-Futures represent a value that does not exist quite yet, similar to Promises.
-This makes Futures or Promises perfect to use when handling asynchronous calls.
+Futures are a Data-Driven approach to asynchronous calls, what this means is that Futures represent a value that does not exist quite yet, similar to Promises.

+Unlike Promises, Futures take on a Data-Driven approach as opposed to a Event-Driven approach.
+Futures have no events for you to react to, there is no `andThen` or any other event-like methods or functions for Futures.

+In order to use Futures, you must do something called polling, you can call `isReady` to see if the future has a result ready, and then you can call `output` to receive a result.
+The future can either be ok or an error, you can use the `ok` and `error` methods respectively to check.
+To get the value `T` or `Error` you can call the result as a function.

 ---

 ### Why use this?

 Don't.
 Use Promises.
 You shouldn't need to use this and shouldn't unless it fits a certain use case.
 Promises have Chaining, Joining, Cancellation, and many more features that Futures don't have.

-Futures are simply
-built to be performant, unlike Promises.
-Even then, the performance gains you may see will be so insignificant you'd only be hurting yourself by using Futures.
+Futures are simply a lightweight alternative to Promises that uses long polling.
+Any gains you may get from using Futures will be so insignificant you'd only be hurting yourself by using them in most cases.

 > See [Roblox Lua Promise](https://eryn.io/roblox-lua-promise/)
 > and [Why Use Promises?](https://eryn.io/roblox-lua-promise/docs/WhyUsePromises) by Evaera